 Sep 8, 2017 by BCCDC

 "We know that as many as 1 in 5 LGBT people have attempted suicide," says Dr. Travis Salway, a post-doctoral fellow with the BC Centre for Disease Control/UBC School of Population and Public Health.
 “Thus it is essential to build a network of trained caregivers in our community who can support each other and use a common approach to preventing suicide, as supported by best practices.”

-As part of this goal, the Crisis Intervention and Suicide Prevention Centre of BC is hosting an ASIST (Applied Suicide Intervention Skills Training) in Vancouver on September 25 & 26 for the LGBTQ2S community, service providers and allies.
+As part of this goal, the Crisis Intervention and Suicide Prevention Centre of BC will be hosting an ASIST (Applied Suicide Intervention Skills Training) in Vancouver on September 25 & 26, 2017 for queer service providers and allies.

 ASIST is a powerful two-day training that has been shown to significantly reduce suicidality while helping to build suicide prevention networks in the community.
-Suitable for a wide range of professionals and community members, ASIST is the world’s leading suicide intervention training.
+Developed by Living Works Education, ASIST is:

 When: September 25 & 26, 2017